protocol/cel-retrieval/saturn-aliens/reports/reward_distribution.md

 With a supra linear scoring function ($k > 1$), rewards increase faster than the share of bandwidth contributed.
 This incents operators to rump up their service since they get increasingly more rewards by increasing the bandwidth they service.
 On the other hand, with a sublinear function ($k<1$), the share of rewards increases slower than the share of bandwidth provided.
 This incents a higher distribution of rewards since it gets ever harder to get a bigger share of rewards by serving more bandwidth.

-It is not clear what the best value for $k$ is.
+It is not clear what the optimal value for $k$ is.
 Therefore, this will be a parameter we will tune during the simulation analysis.

 #### Download times scoring function